Dis/connection symposium 27-28 september 2018

 Annette Markham is Professor of Information Studies at Aarhus University, Denmark & Affiliate Professor of Digital Ethics in the School of Communication at Loyola University, Chicago.
 Markham studies digital identities, relationships and cultures, and has published extensively on the methodology and ethics of digital research.
 Among her publications are the groundbreaking Life Online (1998, AltaMira) and Internet Inquiry (2009, Sage) written together with Nancy K. Baym.

 Adam Fish is a cultural anthropologist and senior Lecturer at the Sociology Department at Lancaster University.
 His research focuses on the interconnection of media technology and political power, a field he has explored in books, numerous articles, and documentaries.
 He is the author of the books Technoliberalism and the end of participatory culture in the United States (2017, Palgrave) and After the internet (2017, Polity) with Ramesh Srinivasan.
 Fish is now working on a book called Hacker States.

-The event will take place at Campus Engelska Parken, Uppsala University, Sweden.
-The symposium is arranged by the Cultural Matters Group at the Department of Sociology, Uppsala University.
-The event is supported by Uppsala Forum on Democracy, Peace and Justice at Uppsala University.
+The event took take place at Campus Engelska Parken, Uppsala University, Sweden.
+The symposium was arranged by the Cultural Matters Group at the Department of Sociology, Uppsala University.
+The event was supported by Uppsala Forum on Democracy, Peace and Justice at Uppsala University.